draghun/Lodestar/README.md

 We also want to install **Python 2.7**

-**Mac OS**: Python 2.7 comes preinstalled and is the default version for Mac OS (if you have an older Mac machine you may want to check to see you have this installed)
+**Mac OS**: Python 2.7 comes preinstalled and is the default version for Mac OS (if you have an older Mac machine you may want to check to see you have this installed).
+To check which version of python you have enter ```python``` into the terminal

 **Windows**: [Python Download - choose 2.7 release!](https://www.python.org/downloads/)